 Figure captions

+Figure 1: CONSORT flow diagram.

-Figure 1: Statistical power, t-test for an unknown real effect.
+Figure 2: Statistical power, t-test for an unknown real effect.

+Figure 3: Opening and reading the SMS.
+Item stem: “I opened the SMS and read it on the morning it was sent...”.

-Figure 4: Total wear time in minutes (dashed line for the reason condition, solid for succinct).
+Figure 4: Discussing the SMS with peers.
+Item stem: "I discussed the content of the messages with my peers at school...".Figure5: Total wear time in minutes (dashed line for the reason condition, solid for succinct).
 Grey band around the kernel density plots refers to 95% likelihood of containing the true density plot, if the two lines were generated by data from the same distribution.
 Mean (SD) Reason: 4549.57 minutes (1642.14), n = 133.
 Mean (SD) Succinct: 4479.65 (1616.04), n = 129.

-Figure 5: Means and the total wear time distributions of the three groups.
+Figure 6: Means and the total wear time distributions of the three groups.
 Error bars indicate 95% confidence intervals.
 No differences are detected.